-While you’re not only the clock, commuting is part of the job.
+While you’re not on the clock, commuting is part of the job.
 But in the event of a car accident on your way to or from work, you may be wondering if your injuries are covered by workers’ compensation?

 Unfortunately, the coming-and-going rule means workers cannot obtain workers’ comp benefits if they suffer an injury during their commute.
 This type of injury is not eligible because commuting is generally not part of an employee’s work duties.